Licence agreement – individual organisations

 The agreement shall not cover the digital reproduction of daily newspapers, although photocopying, printouts and reproduction for use with video projectors, etc. shall be permitted.

 Subject to the conditions stipulated in this agreement, the licensee shall be entitled to reproduction of protected material from Norwegian and foreign publications whose rightsholders are represented by Kopinor (see the Copyright Act of 15 June 2018 No. 40 and the Marketing Control Act of 9 January 2009 No. 2).

 NAMING THE AUTHOR, ALTERATIONS, ETC.

-The author shall be named, and the title and source of the work shall be stated in the manner required by proper usage (see section 3, section 43a, third paragraph, and section 11 of the Copyright Act).
+The author shall be named, and the title and source of the work shall be stated in the manner required by proper usage (see section 5, section 23 fourth paragraph, and section 25 of the Copyright Act).

-In this agreement, PROTECTED material shall mean literary, scientific and artistic works (see section 1 of the Copyright Act), photographic images (see section 43a of the Copyright Act), and works that are protected under section 43 of the Copyright Act (catalogues, etc.) The agreement shall thus cover the reproduction of published material in the form of writings; drawings and graphic works of an artistic, scientific or technical nature; maps; pictures of paintings, sculptures and other visual artworks, architectural works and examples of artistic crafts or applied art (both pictures of models and pictures of the actual works); musical scores with or without text; photographic works and images; as well as forms, tables, catalogues and similar works that compile a substantial number of items of information or that are otherwise protected under section 43 of the Copyright Act.
+In this agreement, PROTECTED material shall mean literary and artistic works (see section 2 of the Copyright Act), photographic images (see section 23 of the Copyright Act), and works that are protected under section 24 of the Copyright Act (databases) The agreement shall thus cover the reproduction of published material in the form of writings; drawings and graphic works of an artistic, scientific or technical nature; maps; pictures of paintings, sculptures and other visual artworks, architectural works and examples of artistic crafts or applied art (both pictures of models and pictures of the actual works); musical scores with or without text; photographic works and images; as well as forms, tables, catalogues and similar works that are otherwise protected under section 24 of the Copyright Act.

 In this agreement, REPRODUCTION shall mean photocopying and digital copying, including scanning, storing and making printouts.
-Further, the definition shall include the making of copies by drawing or transcription, but not the photographing of visual art, photographs, etc.
+Further, the definition shall include the making of copies by drawing or transcription.

 In this agreement, A REPRODUCTION shall mean any copy made by a means of reproduction.